dnsimple/dnsimple-support/content/articles/changing-email.md

     ![Enter email address](/files/account-change-email-2.png)

-1. If the update is successful, you'll be redirected to the account page.
-Make sure the account correctly displays the new address.
+1. If the update is successful, you'll be redirected to the user page.
+Make sure it correctly displays the new address.

 </div>